 - Flavorings for ENDS

 If you make, modify, mix, manufacture, fabricate, assemble, process, label, repack, relabel, or import ENDS, you must comply with these requirements for manufacturers.

 CTP’s Office of Small Business Assistance can answer specific questions about requirements of small businesses and how to comply with the law.
 This office also provides online educational resources to help regulated industry understand FDA regulations and policies.

-The product packages and advertisements of all newly-regulated covered tobacco products must bear the following warning statement:
+Beginning in 2018, the product packages and advertisements of all newly-regulated covered tobacco products must bear the following warning statement:

 “WARNING: This product contains nicotine.
 Nicotine is an addictive chemical.”